• Skip to main content

 That wasn’t all!
 Our other cat, Fuzzy, saw Missy’s turmoil and tore off after her.
 I don’t know why she freaked out too, but emotions must be just as catchy in animals as they are with humans.

 So now I had TWO cats streaking around the bedroom in circles!
 They were becoming more frantic by the minute and it seemed like this went on for ages!
 I ran to the bedroom door and slammed it shut to keep them from getting out, which seemed to make them even more panicky.
 Before I could catch either one of them, Missy leapt towards the window.
 She flew straight through the screen and sailed out into the open air.
-Two.
-Stories.
-Up!
+Two stories up.
 Then, Fuzzy jumped right out after her!

 Two cats sailed out into the wild blue yonder with nothing below to catch them but grass.
 I ran to the window to see if they were okay and when I looked down, the cats were nowhere to be seen.